 Harley Donated to Benefit Montana Wounded Warriors

 Denton Moberly purchased a brand new Harley Davidson XL 1200 Nightster in 2008.
 Shortly after his purchase he was deployed to Iraq.
 He was wounded there and upon his return home found he could not ride due to complications with his injuries.
 He and his wife Tony lived in Shelby MT while Denton worked for the Border Patrol.
 Since his return, Denton hoped that he would be able to rehabilitate his leg and ride his Harley once more in Montana.
 In 2014, as Denton and Tony were getting ready to move to Missouri, Denton came to the realization that his riding days were over.
 He decided he wanted to donate his motorcycle to Montana Wounded Warriors so that it could be raffled and the proceeds used to continue to bring wounded veterans together for outdoor activities.
 His wife Tony wrote to us and said, “Thank you again for helping my husband help others and still feel “useful” at this difficult transition time.”
 Montana Wounded Warriors would like to express our appreciation, not only for Denton’s donation to the organization, but for his service to our country.
 This 2008 Harley Davidson XL 1200 Nightster has only 240 miles on it and is in immaculate condition and books at $6500.00.
 Montana Wounded Warriors will be selling 100 tickets for $100.00 apiece.
-To find out how to purchase a ticket, please contact us through our website or call Neil Baumann at 406-471-7426.
+Tickets available at Evergreen Army Navy or Valley Ford in Kalispell or contact us through our website or call Neil Baumann at 406-471-7426.

 What is Montana Wounded Warriors and Who is Eligible?